meteor/docs/source/commandline.md

 full list of commands and for a better understanding of their usage.

-For example, executing `meteor npm install lodash --save` would install `lodash` from npm, to your `node_modules` directory and save its usage in your [`package.json`](https://docs.npmjs.com/files/package.json) file.
+For example, executing `meteor npm install lodash --save` would install `lodash` from npm to your `node_modules` directory and save its usage in your [`package.json`](https://docs.npmjs.com/files/package.json) file.

-Using the `meteor npm ...` commands in place of traditional `npm ...` commands is particularly important when using Node.js modules which have binary dependencies which make native C calls (like [`bcrypt`](https://www.npmjs.com/package/bcrypt)) by ensuring that they are built using the same libaries.
+Using the `meteor npm ...` commands in place of traditional `npm ...` commands is particularly important when using Node.js modules that have binary dependencies that make native C calls (like [`bcrypt`](https://www.npmjs.com/package/bcrypt)) because doing so ensures that they are built using the same libaries.

 Additionally, this access to the npm that comes with Meteor avoids the need to download and install npm separately.